rthiago/cv/index.md

 Looking for a remote work position.

-## Specialized in
+## Specializations

-- PHP
+- A+ experience in PHP
-- Python
-- C#
+- Decent experience in Python and C#
-- MySQL
-- MS-SQL
-- Linux
-- Git
-- OOD
-- Scrum
-- Django
+- Knowledge in MySQL, MS-SQL, PostgreSQL and MongoDB
+- Very good experience in SQL queries optimization
+- Experienced in Linux, Git, Gitlab/Github, shell script, docker and other devops tools
+- Great experience in OOP, TDD/Unittest, Scrum, Agile, Async, REST
-- Laravel and other frameworks
+- Django, Laravel, and other frameworks